KaushalWaray/DecStor/README.md

 ## The Storage Model: Cost, Limits & The Path to True Decentralization

 A critical aspect of any storage system is its limits and cost.
-Here’s how MetaDrive's storage model works now and how it's designed to evolve into a truly competitive, decentralized system.
+Here’s how DecStor's storage model works now and how it's designed to evolve into a truly competitive, decentralized system.

 ### Current Model: IPFS + Centralized Pinning Service

-Currently, MetaDrive uses a hybrid model for simplicity and reliability.
+Currently, DecStor uses a hybrid model for simplicity and reliability.

 -   **How it Works:** Files are uploaded to the IPFS network.
 To ensure they remain permanently available, a centralized "pinning service" (specifically, **Pinata**) is used.
 Pinata runs highly available IPFS nodes and "pins" our users' files, acting as a reliable custodian for the data on the network.
 -   **Limits & Cost:** The storage limit is defined by the plan associated with the Pinata account whose API key is used in this application.
 Free tiers typically offer around 1GB of storage.
 To store more, the owner of the Pinata account must upgrade to a paid plan.